Colon

 by Doug Brunk

-Large Danish cohort links higher polygenic risk scores to worse outcomes, including surgery and intensive treatment, with distinct patterns in Crohn’s disease and ulcerative colitis.
+Large cohort links higher polygenic risk scores to worse outcomes, including surgery and intensive treatment.

 Creeping fat in Crohn's may turn harmful